jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 * I add 2 empty files_ from inside ``baby``, one to ``doe`` and another to ``john``

   .. code-block:: shell
+    :emphasize-lines: 1

     touch ../../aka_grandparent_of_baby ../../john/aka_uncle_of_baby

+  the terminal_ goes back to the command line

 * I can use the relationship to `change directory`_ to ``lil`` from ``baby``